If you’ve had endometrial cancer in the past, you’re going to face some unique challenges when shopping for life insurance.

 - Preferred Plus: Impossible for someone that has had uterine cancer.
 The chances of a recurrence or other health problems are just too high for an applicant to receive a discounted policy.

-- Preferred: Also impossible for applicants that have had endometrial cancer.
+- Preferred: Also impossible.
 Insurance companies generally don’t give discounted policies to people that have had cancer.

 - Standard: Should not be expected for applicants that have had uterine cancer.
 In very rare cases, someone that has fully recovered and only had stage 0 or 1 uterine cancer may receive a standard rating Applicants would need to be in otherwise exceptionally good health and have waited at least four years since treatment.